deltatronic/Final-Project-Proposal/HRPulseBracelet.md

 Summary

-For my final project, I would like to explore with a heart rate pulse sensor.
+//For my final project, I would like to explore with a heart rate pulse sensor.
 Originally I had another project I wanted to do but I change my first project dealing with processing, piano keys and the xbox kinects.
 So for my final project, I am going to create a bracelet with a pulse sensor.
 I would like to use this bracelet when I’m running or heart rate is high.
 When bpm is high the LED will turn on.
 Also with the bracelet I would like to create a visual pulse rate on processing as well.

-Component Parts
+//Component Parts

-Autodesk Fusion 360 (For 3D printing the bracelet)
+//Autodesk Fusion 360 (For 3D printing the bracelet)
-Neo Pixel LED lights
+//Neo Pixel LED lights
-Heart Pulse sensors
+//Heart Pulse sensors
-Processing
+//Processing

 Challenges